About the Colfax Business Improvement District (CBID)

 The Music Scene on Upper Colfax

 Upper Colfax is the center of the live music scene with more than 40 bars and restaurants offering regularly scheduled live music, anchored by the Fillmore Auditorium and Ogden Theatre, featuring the best national and local music.
 And if Jack Kerouac’s Beat Generation novel On the Road, made the Colfax culture known—it is the live music and record shops that keep the culture alive.
-On the list of every music fan is a trip to both Independent Records and Jerry’s Record Exchange.
+On the list of every music fan is a trip to Independent Records.
 While both are destinations for buying (and selling records and CDs), people also gather for the conversation about the music among like-minded fans.